-The graph below indicates employee satisfaction with their jobs and in turn reflect on levels of employee engagement.
+The graph overleaf indicates employees' satisfaction with their jobs.
+This in turn reflects on the levels of employee engagement.
 The assumption underlying this measure is that satisfied employees are engaged and full of energy, which in turn will contribute to organisational performance.
-The link between employee satisfaction and organisational performance has been explored in various studies, which found that employee satisfaction and engagement can impact business outcomes for a wide range of organisations [35].
+The link between employee satisfaction and organisational performance has been explored in various studies, which found that employee satisfaction and engagement can impact business outcomes for a wide range of organisations [37].

 Job satisfaction and work engagement are measured in a number of ways.
 A commonly asked question to measure job satisfaction is the level of agreement with the statement: "all in all I am satisfied with my job".
-The response to this question is shown in the graph below.
+The response to this question is shown in the graph overleaf.